CloudLabs-MOC/AI-102-AIEngineer/Instructions/13-bot-framework.md

 You're going to use the Bot Framework SDK to create your bot, and the Bot Framework Emulator to test it.
 The Bot Framework Emulator is updated regularly, so let's make sure you have the latest version installed.

-> **Note**: Updates may include changes to the user interface that affect the instructions in this exercise.
+> **Note:** Updates may include changes to the user interface that affect the instructions in this exercise.

-1. Open an edge browser, copy and paste this link, `https://github.com/microsoft/BotFramework-Emulator/releases/download/v4.15.1/BotFramework-Emulator-4.15.1-windows-setup.exe`, download the **Bot Framework Emulator**.
+1. Open an edge browser, copy and paste this link, `https://github.com/microsoft/BotFramework-Emulator/releases/download/v4.15.1/BotFramework-Emulator-4.15.1-windows-setup.exe`, and download the **Bot Framework Emulator**.

 1. Click on **Open file** to start installation.